 Here’s the top 10 ways I accomplished my paperless life:

 1. Office Clutter – I started several years ago by converting to a paperless office using a Fujitsu ScanSnap scanner (you can buy one for around $500 on Amazon.com).
 It converts everything you scan to keyword searchable PDF files.
 Each pile of papers I had is now a file on my computer.
 For example, credit card statements from 2013 are 2013CreditCards.pdf.
 Some files are more general, like 2008-2013BusinessPapers.pdf.
-The Fujitsu scanner scans both sides of each document, and it is not a problem if the paper sizes vary (like a small receipt).
+The Fujitsu scanner scans both sides of each document, and it is not a problem if the paper sizes vary therefore you can even use it to keep your receipts organized!
 Every few months I scan in whatever documents I have accumulated, and then at the end of the year I combine them into 1 big file (like 2013CreditCards1.pdf and 2013CreditCards2.pdf and 2013CreditCards3.pdf all merge into 2013CreditCards.pdf).